The NCAA provides a general NIL policy for all three divisions, with additional guidance specifically for Division I, as detailed below:

 - Individuals can use a professional services provider for NIL activities.

-- College athletes who attend a school in a state without an NIL law can engage in NIL activity without violating NCAA rules related to name, image and likeness.
+- In states without an NIL law, student-athletes may engage in NIL activity without violating NCAA rules related to name, image and likeness.

 On July 1, 2021, Senate Bill 60 of the 2021 Regular Session of the Louisiana Legislature went in to effect and made it permissible (in the state of Louisiana) for student-athletes to receive compensation for the use of their name, image and likeness.
-Most recently, amendments were made in Senate Bills 250 and 465 to continue to provide opportunities for student-athletes in the state of Louisiana.
+Most recently, an amendment was made in Senate Bill 465 (2024) to continue to provide opportunities for student-athletes in the state of Louisiana.

 LSU owns and protects multiple trademarks including, without limitation, its name, logos, color combinations, slogans, mascot and other indicia.
 Use of LSU’s protected marks without permission from the University may be subject to criminal and/or civil penalties.